Filing U. S. District Court Complaint Pro Se

 Be ware of the Court Clerk/staff.
 Some are helpful, some are not.
 They have no obligation to advise you, as they are not your attorneys.

 15. The Summons should be served to three different addresses: one to the Defendant (usually the Secretary or head of the US Department in DC-see FRCP 4(i)(2)), the second to U.S. Attorney General (in DC-see FRCP 4(i)(1)(B)), and the third to the U.S. Attorney in the federal district where the District Court is located (usually across the street from the Court-see FRCP 4(i)(1)(A)).
-Go to Store for samples of Summons with proper addresses for purchase and download.
+Go to Store for samples of completed Summons for purchase and download.

 US Attorney or Assistant US Attorney in the federal district will formally represent the Defendant, the federal agency you are filing against.